 But when the calendar rolls over to a significant event, it forces us to consider how our present actions are affecting our future selves.
 It gives us a clean slate and psychological permission to attempt a goal again.

-Examples of the Fresh Start Effect in action
+Real-World Examples of the Fresh Start Effect

 Below I’ve included four examples of brands using the Fresh Start Effect to their advantage.
 Notice how each brand ties its product to a temporal event, a customer benefit, and creates a value exchange through coupons or promotions.